 I also do all kinds of different exercises.
-Switching types of training routine.
-For instance: on one lower body day is “fitness type” exercises with squats, lunges, etc…, and the next lower body day, it’s a “ballet barre type” routine with pliés, extensions etc… In this way I sollicitate all my muscles and I don’t get bored!!
+Switching types of a training routine.
+For instance: on one lower body day is “fitness type” exercises with squats, lunges, etc…, and on the next lower body day, it’s a “ballet barre type” routine with pliés, extensions, etc… In this way, I engage all my muscles and I don’t get bored!!

 Fityourselfbarre is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.